-“Successful businesses look at training new and young workers as an opportunity to instill a strong safety mindset,” says Tom Welton, Industrial Director at Workplace Safety North (WSN).
-“Good supervisors understand that a strong health and safety culture has a direct effect on the company’s reputation, morale, and overall productivity and revenue, so it’s crucial to provide good training, ongoing coaching and supervision to new and young workers – all good supervisors understand this,” notes Welton.
+“A strong health and safety culture has a direct effect on the company’s reputation, morale, and overall productivity and revenue, so it’s crucial to provide good training, ongoing coaching and supervision to new and young workers – all good supervisors understand this,” notes Welton.

 Top 5 health and safety orders

-Last summer, MOL inspectors visited 1,779 Ontario workplaces and issued 6,828 orders, including 88 stop work orders, and the following are the top five issues.
+Last summer, MOL inspectors visited 1,901 Ontario workplaces and issued 7,675 orders, including 116 stop work orders, and the following are the top five issues.
 In reviewing 2018 MOL inspection initiative results, companies can proactively prepare for the upcoming inspection initiative and make their workplaces safer.

-2. Perform mandatory basic occupational health and safety awareness training for workers and supervisors (762 orders)
+1. Basic occupational health and safety awareness training for workers and supervisors (844 orders or 11 per cent)

-This short, simple training gives workers and supervisors a basic understanding of the law, their roles and responsibilities, and the workbooks and e-learning modules are provided free by the Ontario government.
+The short, simple training gives workers and supervisors a basic understanding of the law, their roles and responsibilities, and the workbooks and e-learning modules are provided free by the Ontario government.

-4. Post a copy of the Occupational Health and Safety Act in the workplace (507 orders or 6.61 per cent)
+3. Post a copy of the Occupational Health and Safety Act in the workplace (507 orders or 6.61 per cent)

 (a) Occupational Health and Safety Act (green book)